1/192 Mulgrave Rd

 Toileting and Self Care

-Self-care activities are the daily tasks children and people complete to take care of themselves independently.
-Some of these independent tasks include toileting, bathing, feeding and sleep.
+Self-care refers to the daily tasks people complete to take care of themselves independently.
+Some of these daily tasks include toileting, bathing, feeding and sleep.